Fruit salad

 Fruit salad is a dish consisting of various kinds of fruit, sometimes served in a liquid, either their juices or a syrup.
-In different forms, fruit salad can be served as an appetizer or a side salad.
-When served as an appetizer, a fruit salad is sometimes known as a fruit cocktail (often connoting a canned product), or fruit cup (when served in a small container).
+In different forms, fruit salad can be served as an appetizer or a side as a salad.
+A fruit salad is sometimes known as a fruit cocktail (often connoting a canned product), or fruit cup (when served in a small container).

 There are many types of fruit salad, ranging from the basic (no nuts, marshmallows, or dressing) to the moderately sweet (Waldorf salad) to the sweet (ambrosia salad).
 Another "salad" containing fruit is a jello salad, with its many variations.
 A fruit cocktail is well-defined in the US to mean a well-distributed mixture of small diced pieces of (from highest percentage to lowest) peaches, pears, pineapple, grapes, and cherry halves.
 Fruit salad may also be canned (with larger pieces of fruit than a cocktail).